rival4567/ros-noetic-mdbook/src/tasks/task_2/autoeval_script.md

 # Autoeval script

   > **Note**: Save this file in a ROS package scripts folder.
 Then to run this script, run in terminal rosrun <pkg-name> autoeval.py.
-This script generates a results.csv file showing the results.
+TThis script prints the result in the terminal window.
   `autoeval.py`

   ```python